nginxinc/NGINX-Demos/coreos-demo/README.md

 # Load Balancing Applications with NGINX Plus in a CoreOS Cluster

+The demo shows how to load balance a web application running in a CoreOS cluster with NGINX Plus.

+To run the demo you need have a CoreOS cluster:

+* You can use our automated Vagrant setup, described below, to create a CoreOS cluster locally.
+Each machine will have the required files copied to it and be ready for the demo.
+* Run the demo in your existing CoreOS cluster.
+Make sure:
+  * The cluster has at least 4 machines
-**Note**: To run the demo, you don't have to use Vagrant.
-Copy the template unit files to each machine of your CoreOS cluster, and also make the NGINX Plus Docker image available on each machine.
+  * To copy the template unit files to one of the machine of your CoreOS cluster
+  * To have the NGINX Plus Docker image available on *each* machine.

-See the [blog post]() for more details.
+The project accompanies the [blog post](https://www.nginx.com/blog/load-balancing-applications-nginx-plus-coreos-cluster/) that provides more details and instructions.

+## Automated Vagrant Setup

-## Prerequisites
+### Prerequisites

 The following software must be installed on your machine: